Cajeta – Goat Milk Dulce De Leche

 - 2 cups granulated sugar

 - 1 tablespoon water

-    In a heavy-bottomed pot on medium-low heat, combine goat milk, vanilla bean

-    paste, and sugar.
-Simmer and stir periodically with a wooden spoon until sugar

-    is dissolved—about ten minutes.
-Be sure to scrape the bottom of the pot well so

-    that no sugar sticks.
-Tip: Choose a pot that is larger than you think you'll

-    need just in case the mixture starts to bubble up.
-You don't want to clean burnt

-    sugar off of the stove top.
+- In a heavy-bottomed pot on medium-low heat, combine goat milk, vanilla extract, cinnamon stick, and sugar.
+Simmer and stir periodically with a wooden spoon until sugar is dissolved, about ten minutes.
+Be sure to scrape the bottom of the pot well so that no sugar sticks.
+Tip: Choose a pot that is larger than you think you'll need just in case the mixture starts to bubble up.
+You don't want to clean burnt sugar off of the stove top.